 The forecasts are presented on a stand-alone basis and do not include any restructuring plans, other than those already disclosed, or change of scope, as it has been confirmed to us by the Company that there are no material projects identified, or anticipated strategic changes (as also announced by ALLIANZ in its press release dated November 27, 2017).

-The 2017 forecasts were revised on 20 December 2017, in order to take into consideration the latest events currently known, which we have taken into account and does not affect the subsequent years of the Business Plan.
+The 2017 forecasts were revised on 20 December 2017, in order to take into consideration the latest events currently known, and does not affect the subsequent years of the Business Plan.